jaehochung/C2I-CAT/README.md

 You can acquire outlier datasets from these github links.
 Outlier datasets should be placed in 'dataset/ood_data/' directory.

 ## Pre-trained ViT checkpoint
 We use [[pre-trained ViT](https://github.com/rajatkoner08/oodformer/tree/master/vit)] provided by OODformer.
-See pytorch model weights in the "Available Models" section of the link. <br />
+See 'pytorch model weights' in the "Available Models" section of the link. <br />
 After downloading the pre-trained weights, place the files in 'pretrained_vit_ckpt' directory to use them.

 ## Requirements